smolz/network-config/README.md

 The following role variables are defined by this role.

 ### ansible_network_os
 Configure the network os value for the network device.
-This role varialble is used to map the role actions to device specific provider implementations.
+This role variable is used to map the role actions to device specific provider implementations.
 Typically this value should be set in the playbook inventory for the host.